 “There’s nothing you can do about that hit,” quarterback Joe Burrow said Wednesday after the Bengals practiced for the first time since the incident.
 “That hit happens on every play of every single game.
 That’s the scary part about it.”

-Cowboys linebacker Micah Parsons reacted angrily to ESPN’s suggestion that Higgins was partially to blame for lowering his head and “throwing his body” into Hamlin’s chest after catching 13-yard pass.
+Cowboys linebacker Micah Parsons reacted angrily to ESPN’s suggestion that Higgins was partially to blame for lowering his head and “throwing his body” into Hamlin’s chest after catching a 13-yard pass.

 “Are we serious?!?
 “Why do we let some people speak on tv?!,” Parsons tweeted in response to Scott’s remarks.
 “This was a freak incident but putting fault on another player is wild!!”